 What do I need for the MIL-STD-130?
 (DoD UID Label)

 If your company has just started shipping items to the Department of Defense (DoD), the abbreviation UID might be a new one to you.
-However, it's a crucial technology to know about because the DoD is moving towards making it mandatory for more and more types of shipments.
+However, it's crucial to know about because the DoD is moving towards making it mandatory for more and more types of shipments.

 UID Labels 101

-Second biggest reason images get graded a B or below:
+The second biggest reason images get graded a B or below:

 - Inaccurate dot pitch.
 SimplyRFiD uses a 600DPI printer to produce super crisp UID and ultra-premium Zebra Resin ribbon for long image life.